ocean-ai-data-challenges/dc2-forecasting-global-ocean-dynamics/docs/source/content/metrics.md

 ## Evaluation pipeline

-For each initialisation date in the period 2024-01-01 → 2025-01-01 (one forecast every 7 days, i.e. 52 cycles):
+For each initialization date in the period 2024-01-01 → 2025-01-01 (one forecast every 7 days, i.e. 52 cycles):

 1. The submitted model is loaded; its fields are spatially and temporally interpolated to